-Alin heads strategic partnerships for the Digital Currency Initiative, and also leads product management for the DCI's efforts on Lightning Network.
+Alin heads strategic partnerships for the Digital Currency Initiative, and also leads product management for the DCI's efforts on Layer 2 solutions for scaling public blockchains.
 Before MIT, he was a vice president at First Data Corporation, leading a family of products for banking the unbanked.
 In this role, he was responsible for a $200M P&L and an organization of ~200 employees.
 He also spent three years in the startup world, raising seed funds, scaling up business models and managing a post-acquisition integration.
 Alin holds an MBA from University of Arkansas and an MS from MIT.

 Madars Virza | Research Scientist